 That’s why the best strategy is always to stay flexible.
 Ensure you’re considering the needs of everyone on your team.

 With Boomers planning to stick around and Gen Z eagerly pushing their way into the workplace, multigenerational workplaces are the new normal for the foreseeable future.
-This can present a challenge for employers; however, there is a solution.
+This can present a challenge for employers in embracing generational diversity; however, there is a solution.
 By keeping the focus on employee experience, employers can create a better, flexible workspace.
 The flexible workplace is the future of work, and benefits all the different generations in the workplace.